Rob Glover, Class of 2023

 Yahnick Barclay, Class of 2025

-My journey to Wake Forest School of Medicine began the spring of 2016, when I attended an SNMA conference here as a junior in college.
+My journey to Wake Forest University School of Medicine began the spring of 2016, when I attended an SNMA conference here as a junior in college.
 Hosted by the underrepresented students at the School of Medicine, I was intrigued by the welcoming atmosphere, and inspired by the pride and satisfaction that these students had to call the School of Medicine their home.
 As a graduate of a small historically black college, seeing people who looked like me so fulfilled while pursuing their dreams compelled me to follow in their footsteps.

 I returned to Wake Forest University in 2019, when selected to partake in a Master of Biomedical Sciences, pre-health program that is subtly acquainted with the school of medicine.
 I got a glimpse of the quality of education provided, as we had professors who doubled as medical school faculty.
 I fell in love with the challenging yet supportive nature of the learning experience, having access to professors with extensive office hours and open-door policies.
 I was impressed by the cutting-edge research opportunities, with nearly endless possibilities to meet student interest.
 With this, I knew that the School of Medicine would give me the most up-to-date and relevant education to prepare me for a successful career in medicine.